oDumbledoreArmyo/Design-Study-Knowledge-Map/README.md

 It's a knowledge map about the field of design study.
 It will provide a quick inquiry by using Neo4j graph database.
 This project use d3.js to visualize the map on web page.

 ### Data source
-All the data are create by myself based on literature review.
+The database is create by myself based on literature review.
 So basically it's a personal knowledge database.

 ### Tech stack
 Neo4j(Cypher) + Java API + D3.js + HTML